Paramount Food Count

 A fabulous spot to hang out and drink wine while enjoying a variety of independent Thai, Sri Lankan, Korean and Chinese vendors.
 Not ‘officially’ BYO, but the food court is licensed, so you’ll need to bring your own glasses (and discretion).
 They have cheap beers at Asia Unique if you don’t feel like wine.
 Long live Paramount.

-What to order: pork belly with Chinese broccoli at Mee Dee, spicy dry tom yum pork noodles at Asia Unique, eggplant curry at Ceylon wok
+Pork belly with Chinese broccoli at Mee Dee, Number 43 or spicy dry tom yum pork noodles at Asia Unique, eggplant curry at Ceylon wok

 BYO fee: $0